Swedish children’s literature

 The earliest books with their moralising, didactic tone have now been replaced by stories that focus on the inherent curiosity and creativity of children.
 And where once the books centred on male protagonists, a growing number of the leading characters in recent years have been girls.

 Photo: Roine Karlsson/Norstedts

-Even today, almost 70 years after she published her first book, Astrid Lindgren remains one of the most widely borrowed authors in Swedish libraries.
+Even today, more than 70 years after she published her first book, Astrid Lindgren remains one of the most widely borrowed authors in Swedish libraries.
 Her books are loved by both children and adults all over the world.

 Some of her best-known characters are Pippi Longstocking (Pippi Långstrump), The Brothers Lionheart (Bröderna Lejonhjärta) and Emil of Lönneberga (Emil i Lönneberga).
 During her career, she was awarded numerous international prizes, and several awards have been established in her name.
 Lindgren’s books are distinguished by strong characters and difficult subjects.
 Many of the books also include accounts of contemporary life and social criticism.

 Swedish branch of the International Board on Books for Young People